 Organizations can benefit from DevOps practices as they can deploy their code immediately without waiting for approval from IT.
 This helps them release new features faster, increasing customer satisfaction and sales revenues.

-It helps organizations ensure that all new features are tested before they are released into the production environment so that there are no bugs or issues with existing features or processes when released into a production environment.
+It enables organizations to test all new features before releasing them into the production environment.
+This ensures no bugs or issues affect existing features or processes upon release.

 As soon as a new feature gets deployed in a production environment, its code will automatically be integrated with other existing services or processes within an organization so that there are no manual steps involved in getting these services combined again once these features have been deployed in a production environment.

 DevOps is a relatively new way of thinking about software development and delivery that has become popular recently.
 The concept is not just about automation but also a collaboration between developers and operations staff.